Follow the 16 step 1.5(IQR) Outlier Tutorial below to find statistical outliers in your own data:

 The on-screen pop-up message below summarizes the key descriptive statistics for data to compare it 'With Outliers', 'Without Outliers' and if you 'Replace Outliers With Box & Whisker Plot UPPER and LOWER Limits'.
 The 'Kurtosis' and 'Skewness' statistics should both be much closer to '0' after replacing outliers.
 The 'Average' and 's' statistic (Standard Deviation) values after outlier replacement will be closer before versus after outlier values are removed or estimated.

-Post Outlier Analysis: Forecasting Before and After Statistical Outliers Replaced
+Post Outlier Analysis: Before and After Statistical Outliers Replaced

-The Interactive Statistics Education AddIn contains code that lets you automatically create 2-period moving average forecasts of your data before and after statistical outliers have been replaced with box & whisker plot UPPER and LOWER limits.
+The AddIn contains code that lets you automatically create 2-period moving average forecasts of your data before and after statistical outliers have been replaced with box & whisker plot UPPER and LOWER limits.
 Visually compare what your performance will look like moving forward with and without statistical outliers skewing your results.
+In the chart below, you can see that the 2-period moving average forecast of what the 'Total Claim Amount' variable will look like in the future is much different after replacing statistical outliers with UPPER and LOWER limit box & whisker plot values.
+Before replacing statistical outliers with other data point, you should always clearly understand what those outliers represent in terms of behaviour and the reasons behind them.

-You may decide that you wish to keep statistical outliers in your dataset and apply one of several data transformation techniques using common statistical formulas.
+You may decide to keep statistical outliers in your dataset and apply one of several data transformation techniques using common statistical formulas.
 You may wish to visualize what your dataset would look like when you take the SQUARE ROOT or LOG of its values or set them to the POWER of some value.
 The four box & whisker plots below visually compare a set of values before and after they have been transformed.
 The 'Box & Whisker Square Root' box plot graph visualizes how taking the square root of the '# Customers' column of values results in no statistical outliers.
 Rather than replacing statistical outliers, it is possible to transform data and bring those data points closer in value to the rest of a dataset before developing forecasts from the data.
+You should be aware of whether your analysis will make sense after a transformation that plots your data according a new scale of measurement.